zmalone/chef-web-docs/source/errors-and-problems/partials/_general_401.md

         $ chef-client

   When `client-client` runs, it will register the API client and generate the correct key.

+  **After successfully running chef-client on the node**, you re-load the run_list and node attributes:

+        $ knife node from file NODE_NAME.json

 1. Make sure you are using the same `node_name` as your intial `chef-client` run.